-Introduction- Essential elements and their importance-Bulk elements- Macrominerals Macro-elements Important-metals in biological systems Haemoglobin: Structure and physiological importance Vitamin B12: Structure and medical uses Chlorophyll:-Structure and importance-Metals and their toxicity: Toxicity of Arsenic, Lead and Mercury.
+Introduction- Essential elements and their importance-Bulk elements- Macrominerals - Macro elements - Important metals in biological systems - Haemoglobin: Structure and physiological importance - Vitamin B12: Structure and medical uses - Chlorophyll: Structure and importance- Metals and their toxicity: Toxicity of Arsenic, Lead and Mercury.

-- explain the importance of elements in biological systems (L-2) - illustrate different metal containing

-• list the toxic metals in biological systems.
-(L-4)

-Bioactive heterocyclic compounds

-Introduction-Structure-preparation-properties and reactions of Furan, Pyrrole, Thiophene, Pyridine, Indole - significance of heterocyclic compounds in biological systems.

-At the end of this unit, the student will be able to classify heterocyclic compounds (L-2) distinguish between various heterocyclic compounds (L-4) explain the preparation of heterocyclic compounds (L-2) compare the properties and uses of heterocylic compounds (L-2) explain the importance of the heterocyclic compounds (L-2)
+Learni ng Outcomes: At the end of this unit, the student will be able to • explain the importance of elements in biological systems (L-2) • illustrate different metal containing (L-2) • list the toxic metals in biological systems.
+(L-4) Unit- II 8 hrs Bioactiv ve heterocyclic compounds tion-Structure-preparation-properties and reactions of Furan, Pyrrole, The Indole - significance of heterocyclic compounds in biological systems. niophene, ng Outcomes: At the end of this unit, the student will be able to classify heterocyclic compounds (L- 2) distinguish between various heterocyclic compounds (L- 4) explain the preparation of heterocyclic compounds (L- 2) compare the properties and uses of heterocylic compounds (L- 2) ~ • explain the importance of the heterocyclic compounds (L- 2) Unit- II I 9 hrs and Pesticides Introduc ction eterial agents-sulfadrugs-sulfanilamide-sulfadiazine-structure and synthesis. sics: Aspirin-Phenacetin- structure and synthesis. alarial drugs: Chloroquine-4,7 dichloroquinoline, Novaldiamine struct ure and synthesi ides: Organochlorine and Organophosphorus compounds-DDT, Malathion- structure and synt des: Thiram- structure, their synthesis ng Outcomes: Learin After completing this unit, the student will be able to (T. 0) (L-2) • illustrate the importance of antibacterial agents, Anti-malarial drugs.
+(L- 2) • identify the immentance of Insecticides and Experiences (т 2) • identify the importance of Insecticides and Fungicides. ((L-3)

-Drugs and Pesticides

-Introduction

-Antibacterial agents-sulfadrugs-sulfanilamide-sulfadiazine-structure and synthesis.

-Analgesics: Aspirin-Phenacetin- structure and synthesis.

-Anti-malarial drugs: Chloroquine-4,7 dichloroquinoline, Novaldiamine structure and synthesis Insecticides: Organochlorine and Organophosphorus compounds-DDT, Malathion- structure and synthesis.

-Fungicides: Thiram- structure, their synthesis

-After completing this unit, the student will be able to • explain the structure of sulfa drugs.
-(L-2) illustrate the importance of antibacterial agents, Anti-malarial drugs. identify the importance of Insecticides and Fungicides.
-(L-2) (L-3) classify the different class of drugsapply the basic principles of organic synthesis (L-2) (L-4) Unit- IV J 8 h Omt- IV • 0 11 n of bioactive natural products 011 Isolatio Terpeno tion methods Isolation Terpeno isolation n of bioactive natural products oids and alkaloids from natural sources: Extraction-Solvent Extraction-Purificat tion methods apply the concepts of extraction and chromatographic techniques list the principles of various instruments.

-- explain the importance of isolation of the natural products - (L-2) - identify a suitable chromatographic technique for the desired purification (L-3) - compare different purification techniques compare different spectroscopic techniques.

-Spectroscopy- Applications of UV-Visible, IR, NMR and Mass in the determination of structures of bioactive Organic Molecules.
-Problem solving -Examples-ethyl alcohol, benzoic acid, Taxol, Penicillin etc.

-explain the structural elucidation of a given compound.

-identify the structure of organic compounds.
+classify the different class of drugs

-- (L-4) - distinguish different organic compounds based on the spectral data.
+apply the basic principles of organic synthesis (L-4) Unit- I V 8 hrs Terpend on of bioactive natural products bids and alkaloids from natural sources: Extraction-Solvent extraction-Pu s, isolation of taxol, Azaderichtin, Geraniol, citral, Eugenol; applications of To aloids.
+Learn ing Outcomes: After completing this unit, the student will be able to explain the importance of isolation of the natural products 2) (L- • identify a suitable chromatographic technique for the desired purifica 3) tion (L- compare different purification techniques 2) (L- apply the concepts of extraction and chromatographic techniques 3) (L- Unit- V structur acid, Ta escopy- Applications of UV-Visible, IR, NMR and Mass in the determines of bioactive Organic Molecules.
+Problem solving -Examples-ethyl alcohol axol, Penicillin etc. Learn ing Outcomes: After completing this unit, the student will be able to • list the principles of various instruments.
+(L-1)compare different spectroscopic techniques.
+(L-1) compare different spectroscopic techniques.
+(L-2) explain the structural elucidation of a given compound.
+(L-1) compare different spectroscopic techniques.
+(L-2) explain the structural elucidation of a given compound.
+(L-2) identify the structure of organic compounds.
+(L- (L-1) compare different spectroscopic techniques.
+(L-2) explain the structural elucidation of a given compound.
+(L-2) (L- (L- Course (L-1) compare different spectroscopic techniques.
+(L-2) explain the structural elucidation of a given compound.
+(L-2) identify the structure of organic compounds.
+3) distinguish different organic compounds based on the spectral data .
+(L- (L- Course (L-1) compare different spectroscopic techniques.
+(L-2) explain the structural elucidation of a given compound.
+(L-2) identify the structure of organic compounds.
+3) distinguish different organic compounds based on the spectral data .
+4) (L- (L-

+- explain identification and purification techniques such as Thin Layer Chromatography, Column chromatography etc. (L-2) - identify basic heterocyclic compounds (L-3) - apply knowledge of presence of metals in biological systems (L-3) - distinguish spectroscopic techniques such as IR, UV, NMR and Mass 4)